la2050/challenge/partners-en.markdown

-# Nuestros Socios
+# Our Partners

-## Socios 2021
+## 2021 Partners

-El My LA2050 Grants Challenge es posible gracias al apoyo de muchas organizaciones de todo Los Ángeles.
+The My LA2050 Grants Challenge is possible because of the support of many organizations from across Los Angeles.

 {% if site.phase >= site.ENTRIES_BEING_ACCEPTED %}

-## Socios Financiadores
+## Funding Partners

 [![The Goldhirsh Foundation](/assets/images/partners/goldhirsh-foundation.png)](https://goldhirshfoundation.org)
-: The Goldhirsh Foundation, fundadora del My LA2050 Grants Challenge, proporciona $1,000,000 en fondos de subvenciones.
+: The Goldhirsh Foundation, founder of the My LA2050 Grants Challenge, providing $1,000,000 in grant funds.

 [![The Annenberg Foundation](/assets/images/partners/annenberg-foundation.png)](https://annenberg.org)
-: Annenberg Foundation, proporcionando $50,000 en fondos de subvenciones para apoyar los esfuerzos en diversidad, equidad e inclusión.
+: The Annenberg Foundation, providing $50,000 in grant funds to support efforts in diversity, equity, and inclusion.

 [![Snap Foundation](/assets/images/partners/snap-foundation.png)](https://snapfoundation.org)
-: Snap Foundation, apoya proyectos que desarrollan caminos hacia la economía creativa para jóvenes subrepresentados en Los Ángeles.
+: The Snap Foundation, supporting projects that develop pathways to the creative economy for underrepresented youth in Los Angeles.

 <p style="margin-bottom: 1.5em" markdown="1">
-_Si su organización está interesada en patrocinar premios de financiamiento adicionales, envíe un correo electrónico a [connect@la2050.org](mailto:connect@la2050.org)._
+_If your organization is interested in sponsoring additional funding awards, please email [connect@la2050.org](mailto:connect@la2050.org)._
 </p>

 {% endif %}

-## Socio de Evaluación
+## Evaluation Partner

-[![Social Venture Partners Los Angeles](/assets/images/partners/social-venture-partners.jpg)](https://www.svpla.org/) : Social Venture Partners Los Angeles (SVP), que actúa como nuestro socio de evaluación externa.
-SVP es una organización de membresía que conecta a líderes comunitarios con organizaciones sin fines de lucro para abordar los desafíos más difíciles de Los Ángeles.
-Todas las propuestas son revisadas, calificadas y evaluadas por miembros de SVP.
+[![Social Venture Partners Los Angeles](/assets/images/partners/social-venture-partners.jpg)](https://www.svpla.org/) : Social Venture Partners Los Angeles (SVP), serving as our external evaluation partner.
+SVP is a membership organization that connects community leaders to nonprofits to tackle Los Angeles' toughest challenges.
+All proposals are reviewed, scored, and evaluated by members of SVP.

-## Socios de Extensión
+## Outreach Partners

-Agradecemos a las siguientes organizaciones por ayudar a difundir el desafío de este año:
+We are grateful to the following organizations for helping spread the word about this year’s challenge:

 * [Collaborative Fund](https://www.collaborativefund.com/)